 - Collaborate with peers, share ideas, and support one another as writers.

-Our first through fifth grade classrooms utilize Being a Writer.
+For a comprehensive writing program, first through fifth grade classrooms utilize Being a Writer.
 This curriculum provides a full year of research-based whole-class writing instruction for grades 1-5.
 Using a workshop model, the Being a Writer program teaches the writing process while developing intrinsic motivation for the craft of writing through immersion in the narrative, informational, and opinion/argumentative writing genres.
 Instruction encourages students to write regularly with passion and intent as it builds an understanding of and appreciation for the skills and conventions of writing.

 Each building in District 25 has a literacy interventionist to support struggling readers and writers.
 Students who participate in literacy intervention are identified using district assessment criteria.
 They participate in small group instruction using engaging leveled books.
 Systematically designed lessons empower students as they work toward attaining reading and writing proficiency.